herber4/Adv_Med_Bioinformatics_Lesson/README.md

 |     Sample3|WT|
 |     Sample4|WT|

-Please follow the code in the attached
+Please follow the code in the attached DESeq_2.R file.
+The sample isoform expression data has been included in the isoforms dir and can be used to repeat analysis and experiment with code.